shaack/shaack-com/site/pages/services.md

 ## 2. Production

-I draw on over 15 years of **experience** in developing apps and websites.
+I draw on over 15 years of experience in developing apps and websites.
 What I program is tested and meets the requirements.
 Related to the technique, I offer

-- **full stack programming for web and apps,**
+- **full stack programming for web and apps** and
-- **quality assurance and automated tests** of webapps and shops, unit tests, tests automation.
+- **quality assurance and automated testing** of webapps, websites and webshops

 ## 3. Operation and maintenance